Factbox: Not so Merry Christmas looms for coronavirus-hit Europe

 GREECE

-Restaurants, courts and schools will be closed until Jan.
-7, with a curfew in place from 9 pm to 5am and restrictions of movement between regions to stay in place also until next month, the government said on Dec.
+Hair salons and bookstores will reopen during Christmas, other restrictions continuing until Jan.
+7, with a curfew in place from 9 p.m. to 5 a.m. and restrictions on movement between regions until next month, the government said on Dec.
 7.

+It added that churches would open for the Christmas and Epiphany masses on Dec.
+25 and Jan.
+6, with a limited number of worshippers.

+France will lift its stay-at-home order on Dec.
+15 and replace it with a nightly curfew, which will be waived for Christmas Eve.

 HUNGARY

-Prime Minister Viktor Orban said on Dec.7 that there will be no New Year’s Eve celebrations and the country will maintain restrictions, including a 7 pm curfew, until at least Jan.
+Prime Minister Viktor Orban said on Dec.
+7 there would be no New Year’s Eve celebrations.
+The country will maintain restrictions, including a 7 p.m. curfew, until at least Jan.
 11.

 PORTUGAL

-There will be no limit on how many people will be able to gather per household for Christmas, the government said on Dec 5.
+There will be no limit on how many people will be able to gather per household for Christmas.
 The night-time curfew will be pushed back from 11 p.m. to 2 a.m. on Dec.
 24 and Dec.
-25. For New Year’s Eve, street parties will be banned and outdoor gatherings will be limited to a maximum of six people.
+25. For New Year’s Eve, street parties will be banned and outdoor gatherings limited to a maximum of six people.

 SPAIN